 Our exposure to market risk for changes in fuel prices relates to the forecasted purchases of fuel on our ships.
-Fuel expense, as a percentage of our total cruise operating expense, was 18.8% for the year ended December 31, 2021 and 15.6% for the year ended December 31, 2020.
-We use fuel derivative agreements to mitigate the financial impact of fluctuations in fuel prices and as of December 31, 2021, excluding fuel swaps for transactions that are no longer probable of occurrence, we had hedged approximately 42% and 24% of our 2022 and 2023 projected metric tons of fuel purchases, respectively.
-As of December 31, 2020, we had hedged approximately 37% and 15% of our 2022 and 2023 projected metric tons of fuel purchases, respectively.
-Additional fuel swaps were executed between December 31, 2020 to December 31, 2021 to lower our fuel price risk.
+Fuel expense, as a percentage of our total cruise operating expense, was 16.1% for the year ended December 31, 2022 and 18.8% for the year ended December 31, 2021.
+We use fuel derivative agreements to mitigate the financial impact of fluctuations in fuel prices and as of December 31, 2022, we had hedged approximately 50% of our 2023 projected metric tons of fuel purchases.
+As of December 31, 2021, we had hedged approximately 24% of our 2023 projected metric tons of fuel purchases.
+Additional fuel swaps were executed between December 31, 2021 to December 31, 2022 to lower our fuel price risk.

-We estimate that a 10% increase in our weighted-average fuel price would increase our anticipated 2022 fuel expense by \$63.3 million.
-This increase would be partially offset by an increase in the fair value of our fuel swap agreements of
+We estimate that a 10% increase in our weighted-average fuel price would increase our anticipated 2023 fuel expense by \$67.7 million.
+This increase would be partially offset by an increase in the fair value of our fuel swap agreements of \$38.2 million.

-\$33.1 million.
 Fair value of our derivative contracts is derived using valuation models that utilize the income valuation approach.
 These valuation models take into account the contract terms such as maturity, as well as other inputs such as fuel types, fuel curves, creditworthiness of the counterparty and the Company, as well as other data points.